spwhitton/consfigurator/doc/introduction.rst

 - As both Consfigurator and its dependency Osicat make use of CFFI-Grovel, loading Consfigurator into Lisp currently always additionally requires a C toolchain, and development headers for libacl.
+On GNU/Linux, development headers for libcap are also required.
 It might be possible to conditionalise further so as to avoid any dependency on a C toolchain for the root Lisp.